 5. Ujung Kulon National Park

-The massive Krakatoa explosion that took place in 1883 wiped out villages, which in turn resulted in people fleeing the area.
-The explosion happened in the area that now makes up the Ujung Kulon National Park, allowing the peninsula to make a home for a wide range of flora and fauna.
+Back in 1883, the massive Krakatoa explosion is the sole reason that led to the creation of what is known as the Ujung Kulon National Park today.
+Not only did that explosion destroyed many villages but also made many people flee that area altogether.
 People returned to the area decades later, but only to observe and preserve the vibrant and diverse wildlife in the lowland rainforest.
-The park includes the peninsula area at the westernmost point of Java, the Krakatoa islets, and a number of small nearby islands.
+The park also comprises of the peninsula area called the Krakatoa islets located at the westernmost point of Java along with other small islands.
 This is a well-protected national park which is home to many rare and endangered species of plants and animals, including the silvery gibbon, iconic one-horned rhinoceros, Java mouse-deer, and many more.

 Entry Fee: INR 750